-Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.
+Your Employee Assistance Program is a support service that can help you take the first step toward change.

-Women and problem gambling
+Women and Problem Gambling

 For many women, gambling begins as an enjoyable, recreational activity.
 Women are typically introduced to gambling through a family member, and view it as an opportunity for fun and socializing—which it can be.
 Unfortunately, this recreational pursuit can develop into a severe problem for some, and may lead to relationship, family, financial and career difficulties.